-France is situated in the Northern Hemisphere and as its fellow European neighbouring nations, goes through a cycle of four distinctive seasons.
-Let’s have a closer look at the seasons of the year in France with some interesting facts…
+France is situated in the Northern Hemisphere and, like its neighbouring European nations, goes through a cycle of four distinctive seasons.
+Let’s look closely at the seasons of the year in France with some interesting facts…

 What is a season in France?

-The Earth revolves around the Sun in 365 days.
+The Earth revolves around the Sun for 365 days.
 The tilt of the Earth’s axis combined with the rotation of the Earth around the Sun produces an alternation of seasons.

 These four seasons (spring, summer, autumn and winter) each last about three months.

 These four periods of the year have approximately constant weather conditions.

 The spring and autumn equinoxes and the summer and winter solstices mark the beginning of each season.

 The Ancient Times and the seasons of the year in France

 The notion of the season has been known since Ancient Times.